Season of the Church Year: Easter (white)

 Guiding Questions for Discussion:

-I wonder how we can know that Jesus is alive?
+I wonder how they know that Jesus is with them?

 I wonder if they will always follow Jesus, even when they can’t see him?